 Historical Significance of Ganderbal District

 It has witnessed many upheavals from time to time.
 Most of the ancient architectural monuments in the area were destroyed during the rule of Sultan Sikander.
 Kheer Bhawani and Naranag Temple are the only ancient sites that are the reminiscence of past.

-by the 8th-century ruler Lalithdatiya Muktadiya.
+The Naranag temple is one of the significant archaeological sites of the India.
+It is basically a group of temples and is situated in the lap of Harmukh Mountain.
+This temple has the typical Aryan structure.
+According to Historians, the temple is dedicated to Lord Shiva by the 8th-century ruler Lalithdatiya Muktadiya.
 The temple is now left in ruins.
 The government has recently constructed walls to protect it from encroachments.

 Attractions of Ganderbal District

 The beauty of Ganderbal is a treat to the eyes.
 It is rich in landscape and is known as the valley of Nallah Sindh.
 Ganderbal is blessed with unparalleled beauty.
 The main attractions of Ganderbal are as follows:

 Lakes - Ganderbal is also called as the district of lakes, as it is home to the most number of lakes in the whole State.
 Some of the popular lakes are Manasbal Lake, Gangabal Lake, Vaishnosar Lake and Gadsar Lake.